 1 General information 1.1Title Update of an outbreak of Ralstonia pseudolanacearum in Germany (Hesse) 1.2 Executive summary In 2021, Ralstonia pseudosolanacearum has been found for the first time in Germany.
 The pathogen was detected in a research institution in Hesse.
-The staff of the research institution found symptoms on ginger plants in a greenhouse and performed a quick test for Ralstonia, which was positive.
+The staff of the research institution found symptoms on ginger plants in a greenhouse and performed a quick test for Ralstonia , which was positive.
 The plant protection service was informed and the identification of Ralstonia pseudosolanacearum was carried out in the official laboratory and in the National Reference Laboratory.
 In addition, a sample from tomato plants without symptoms was finally tested positive in the National Reference Laboratory.
 The tomato plants were pre-cultivated in a side compartment of the greenhouse where the infested ginger was located.
 The source of the infestation is not known so far.
-However one option could be infested planting material that was originally imported from Peru as ginger for consumption.
+However, one option could be infested planting material that was originally imported from Peru as ginger for consumption.
 Official eradication measures are being taken.
 In 2022, research facility staff noted symptoms on ginger plants in a greenhouse and conducted a rapid test for Ralstonia , which was positive.
 The plant protection service was informed and identification of Ralstonia pseudosolanacearum was carried out at the official laboratory and the National Reference Laboratory.
 A sample of cucumber plants was also tested positive in the official laboratory.
 The infestation was confined to one greenhouse and the planting material showed partial symptoms of wilting.
 The source of the infestation is not known, nor whether it is a carry-over from last year's occurrence or a new introduction.

 Official eradication measures and a survey were implemented.
 Update May 2024: All phytosanitary measures have been conducted correctly.
 Quarantine measures were lifted from the greenhouse in which the infestation occurred as all the measures are completed.
 In the meantime, one of the greenhouses in question has been demolished as new buildings have been erected on the site.
 R. pseudosolanacearum was not detected in the other greenhouse since 2021.
-Until 2025, surveys in the former surrounding areas will be carried out for any signs of Ralstonia pseudosolanacearum.
+Until 2025, surveys in the former surrounding areas will be carried out for any signs of Ralstonia pseudosolanacearum .
 No further infestation could be detected so far.
-2 Information concerning the single authority and responsible persons 2.1 Notification from Julius Kühn-Institut (JKI), Institute for National and International Plant Health, Germany 3 Location 3 Location 3.1 Location In Hesse 4 Reason of the notification and the pest status 4.1 First finding in Ger area many or in the First confirmed presence of the pest in the territory of Germany.
-4.2 Pest status of the a harmful organism present, after the confirmation. has been found Absent: pest found present but eradicated 4.3 Pest status in Geri official confirmation or suspected presentations of harmful organism. n of the presence, Absent: no pest records 4.4 Pest status in Geri official confirmation of the harmful orga n of the presence Present: under eradication, only in some parts of Germany, only in one location 5 Finding, sampling, testing and confirm mation of the harmful organism 5.1 How the presence the harmful organi Information submitted by professional operators, laboratories or other persons.
+2 Information concerning the single au thority and responsible persons 2.1 Notification from Julius Kühn-Institut (JKI), Institute for National and International Plant Health, Germany 3 Location 3.1 Location In Hesse 4 Reason of the notification and the pe est status 4.1 First finding in Germany or in the area First confirmed presence of the pest in the territory of Germany.
+4.2 Pest status of the area where the harmful organism has been found present, after the official confirmation.
+Absent: pest found present but eradicated 4.3 Pest status in Germany before the official confirmation of the presence, or suspected presence, of the harmful organism.
+Absent: no pest records 4.4 Pest status in Germany after the official confirmation of the presence of the harmful organism.
+Present: under eradication, only in some parts of Germany, only in one location 5 Finding, sampling, testing and confi mation of the harmful organism 5.1 How the presence or appearance of the harmful organism was found.
+Information submitted by professional operators, laboratories or other persons.